Shifty558/JW-ELK-Stack/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

 _What does Filebeat watch for?_
-- Filebeats monitors log files based on specified rules, collects the logs, and sends to Elasticsearch or Logstash.
+- Filebeat monitors log files based on specified rules, collects the logs, and sends to Elasticsearch or Logstash.

 _What does Metricbeat record?_
-- Metricbeats collects metrics from an OS and running services based on specified rules, and sends to Elasticsearch or Logstash.
+- Metricbeat collects metrics from an OS and running services based on specified rules, and sends to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.